Get started with a few quick questions

 How does Peru compare to other Latin American outsourcing destinations?

 Peru sits at the lower-to-mid end of LATAM outsourcing rates.
-Mexico ($50-80/hr for seniors) and Colombia ($45-70/hr) have larger talent pools but higher rates.
+Mexico ($50-80/hr for seniors) and Colombia ($30-100/hr) have larger talent pools; Colombia overlaps Peru at entry levels but extends higher for specialized senior talent.
 Brazil ($40-60/hr) offers massive scale but significant language barriers.
 Argentina ($35-55/hr) is price-competitive but faces macroeconomic instability.
 Chile ($55-90/hr) and Costa Rica ($60-90/hr) are the most expensive LATAM options.
-Peru's combination of cost efficiency ($30-65/hr for custom software development), full EST alignment, and the highest rate of engineering degrees in Latin America makes it a strong choice for East Coast companies.
-Whether the project involves web development, mobile app development, or full-stack product builds, Peru offers competitive pricing across the board.
+Peru's edge lies in combining $30-65/hr senior rates, full EST alignment, and the highest rate of engineering graduates in Latin America — particularly strong for East Coast companies building web or mobile products on moderate budgets.

 How large is Peru's IT outsourcing market?